-A new eCl@ss release is published during the first quarter of each year.
+Once a year a new eCl@ss release is published.
 Each release represents an update of the existing standard in a new version.

 Between each major release, so-called minor releases are also published.
 Generally, this means that each major release is followed one year later by a minor release.
 We publish machine-readable files for each new version.
 In this regard, eCl@ss is the only standard worldwide that enables automatic migration, thanks to this machine-readable capability.

-To this end, nearly 100,000 changes were made in 38 segments – particularly in sectors such as FMCG, white goods, furniture and furnishings, electrical engineering, automation technology, process control engineering and medical devices.
+To this end, nearly 100,000 changes were made in 39 segments – particularly in sectors such as fluid technology, electrical engineering, automation technology, process control engineering, fasteners, semi-finished products and materials, office supplies, body hygiene and medical devices.

 Each company can decide for itself how to use the standard most effectively: